matbarofex/pyRofex/README.rst

 Once the library is install, we import and initialize it.

 The initialization sets the user, password and account to the environment specified.
-Then, trys to authenticate with the given user/password.
+Then, try to authenticate with the given user/password.

 If the authentication fails, an ApiException is raised.